Rotavirus vaccine: Rotarix

 Rotarix is a monovalent, human, live attenuated rotavirus vaccine containing one rotavirus strain of G1P[8] specificity.

 Rotarix is indicated for the prevention of rotavirus gastroenteritis caused by G1 and non-G1 types (G3, G4, and G9) when administered as a 2-dose series in infants and children.
-It was approved in Europe in 2006 and by the U.S. FDA in April 2008.
-It is administered by mouth.
+It was approved in the European Union in 2006, and by the US FDA in April 2008.
+It is taken by mouth.

-RotaTeq
+Rotateq

-RotaTeq is a live, oral pentavalent vaccine that contains five rotavirus strains produced by reassortment.
+Rotateq is a live, oral pentavalent vaccine that contains five rotavirus strains produced by reassortment.
 The rotavirus A parent strains of the reassortants were isolated from human and bovine hosts.
 Four reassortant rotaviruses express one of the outer capsid, VP7, proteins (serotypes G1, G2, G3, or G4) from the human rotavirus parent strain and the attachment protein VP4 (type P7) from the bovine rotavirus parent strain.
 The fifth reassortant virus expresses the attachment protein VP4, (type P1A), from the human rotavirus parent strain and the outer capsid protein VP7 (serotype G6) from the bovine rotavirus parent strain.
-In February 2006, the U.S. Food and Drug Administration approved RotaTeq for use in the United States.
-In August 2006, Health Canada approved RotaTeq for use in Canada.
+In February 2006, the US Food and Drug Administration (FDA) approved Rotateq for use in the United States.
+In August 2006, Health Canada approved Rotateq for use in Canada.
 Merck worked with a range of partners including governmental and non-governmental organisations to develop and implement mechanisms for providing access to this vaccine in the developing world, an effort which was slated to come to an end in 2020.

 Rotavac

-Rotavac was licensed for use in India in 2014, and is manufactured by Bharat Biotech International Limited.
+Rotavac was licensed for use in India in 2014 and is manufactured by Bharat Biotech International Limited.
 It is a live attenuated, monovalent vaccine containing a G9P[11] human strain isolated from an Indian child.
 It is given by mouth in a three-dose series, four weeks apart, beginning at six weeks of age up until eight months of age.

 Rotavin-M1

-Rotavin-M1 was licensed for use in Vietnam in 2007, and is manufactured by the Center for Research and Production of Vaccines.
+Rotavin-M1 was licensed for use in Vietnam in 2007 and is manufactured by the Center for Research and Production of Vaccines.
 The vaccine contains a G1P[8] human rotavirus strain.

 Lanzhou lamb

-Lanzhou lamb rotavirus vaccine was licensed for use in China in 2000, and is manufactured by the Lanzhou Institute of Biological Products.
+The Lanzhou lamb rotavirus vaccine was licensed for use in China in 2000 and is manufactured by the Lanzhou Institute of Biological Products.
 It contains a G10P[12] lamb rotavirus strain.

 Rotasiil

 Rotasiil is a lyophilized pentavalent vaccine licensed for use in India in 2018.
-It contain human bovine reassortant strains of rotavirus serotypes G1, G2, G3, G4 and G9.
-This is world's first thermostable vaccine which can be stored without refrigeration at or below 25 °C. Rotasiil is manufactured by the Serum Institute of India.
+It contains human bovine reassortant strains of rotavirus serotypes G1, G2, G3, G4, and G9.
+This is the world's first thermostable vaccine which can be stored without refrigeration at or below 25 °C. Rotasiil is manufactured by the Serum Institute of India.